hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ## Returning to the style transfer problem

-If you've made it this far, you're probably starting to realise that the whole *quest to reproduce Prisma's visual effect* was simply a ruse to get you to trudge through all this background on neural networks.
+If you've made it this far, you're probably starting to realise that the whole "quest to reproduce Prisma's visual effect" was simply a ruse to get you to trudge through all this background on neural networks.
 But congratulations, you're now not only ready to solve this original style transfer problem, you're also in a position to read,